Karthik150502-2/resizify-images/SETUP_LOCALLY.md

 4. Now you have your new gadget environment to work with.
 5. You need to copy all the setting from your cloned environment, since the configurations would be reset when you clone a new environment.
--	The environment variables.
+-	The environment variables, go to the gadget development env of your app, and from settings > Environment variables, copy the variables to your environment.

 -	The Shopify app connections.
 -	Any connections if present.
-You need to the partner’s app which will reflect the changes you make in this new environment, you can follow the next steps to connect to partner's app in shopify.
+You need a partner’s app which will reflect the changes you make in this new environment, you can follow the next steps to connect to partner's app in shopify.
+-  Except for "GADGET_PUBLIC_MANTLE_APP_ID" and "MANTLE_API_KEY", for this you need to create new dev app link from Heymantle using the Client Id, and Client Secret of the partner's app, and they it would spit out a Mantle Public App ID and an API key whose value you would need to replace with the values of "GADGET_PUBLIC_MANTLE_APP_ID" and "MANTLE_API_KEY", reference: heymantle.com/docs/

 Part 3 - Connect your gadget app with the partner’s app.
 1. Go to partners dashboard, and select Apps, All Apps from the menu on the left in partners dashboard.